simov/styler/README.md

 3. Create two separate directories: `sites/github` and `sites/youtube`, and place your styles and scripts there
 4. Repeat step `3.` for each web site you want to style

-Each time you make changes to the configuration data structure, you have to click on the `Reload (Ctrl+R)` link of the Styler extension in `chrome://extensions`
+> Every time you make changes to the configuration data structure you have to `Reload` the extension from `chrome://extensions`